-Potato, Tomato, and Capsicum Spicy Dry Curry
+Potato, Tomato, and Capsicum Dry Curry

 I used tomato, potato, onion, and capsicum in this recipe.
-You can try with some other vegetables also.
+You can try it with some other vegetables also.
 For these curries, tomato and onion are the common ingredients.
 I stir-fried the vegetables in oil and added spice powders.
 The curry came out awesome.
-I share the recipe with you below.

 - 1 cup capsicum, cut in pieces